pimcore/data-hub/doc/20_Deployment.md

 ### Configuration Storage

 The configuration user interface utilizes the `LocationAwareConfigRepository` for storing the configuration.
-With the environment variable `PIMCORE_WRITE_TARGET_DATA_HUB` the storage location can be configured, possible values are
+In the symfony tree the storage location can be configured, possible values are
 - `symfony-config` - write configs as Symfony Config as YAML files to `/var/config/data-hub/<name>.yaml`
 - `settings-store` - write configs to the SettingsStore
 - `disabled` - do not allow to edit/write configs at all